The recent Bank Holiday weekend saw more than 30 cyclists riding to raise money for The Connection in the 2020 Queen Eleanor Cycle Ride.

 A relay of cyclists did follow the normal route along the Queen Eleanor Crosses, each small team covering one leg of the journey.
 They carried a cross carved from a yew tree that grew on the site where Queen Eleanor died in 1290 in Harby.
 Richard Croft, who coordinated the Relay, and fellow cyclists, who carried the cross from Harby, via Lincoln Cathedral, to Grantham, hit torrential rain for their whole ride.
 This was in sharp contrast to the 2019 QECR, which coincided with some of the hottest days of 2019.

-Money is still coming in, but the total raised to support the work of The Connection through the Friends has already reached £15,000, including Gift Aid, and is very likely to exceed considerably last year’s final total of about £17,000.
+Money is still coming in, but the total raised to support the work of The Connection through the Friends has already reached £20,000, including Gift Aid, and has already exceeded last year’s final total of about £17,000.

 Our thanks to all the cyclists, supporters and organising Committee for putting together such a wonderful event.
 If you would like to donate, it’s not too late to sponsor them – to do so, please go to our Virgin Money Giving page.
 Anyone interested in taking party in 2021 should contact Charles Woodd on 07962 213494, or email email@example.com